ayedk/Auction-system-k8s/README.md

 * Udemy Courses :
   * Kubernetes for the Absolute Beginners - Hands-on : https://www.udemy.com/course/learn-kubernetes
   * Docker and Kubernetes: The Complete Guide : https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide
+# Usage

-# Steps You need to Follow to get the kubernetes cluster running :
+## Steps You need to Follow to get the kubernetes cluster running :
 * 1-Make sure that your virtualisation is activated in the bios level
 * 2-Download and install Minikube https://minikube.sigs.k8s.io/docs/start/
   * Add the minikube.exe and kubectl.exe path to the envireement variable